 Opticyte is currently working on the design and development of the product and has not started selling activities.

 Opticyte completed an exclusive license agreement with the University of Washington for development and commercialization of its cell oximeter technology on September 1, 2016.
-The IP encompassed in that agreement (application number 13/883,279) will protect features of the device that distinguish it from competitors: a unique system of light illumination onto the surface of the skin, a set of algorithm process steps, and the initial design concept for the OHP™ disposable, noninvasive sensor.
+The IP encompassed in that agreement (application number 13/883,279) will protect features of the device that distinguish it from competitors: a unique system of light illumination onto the surface of the skin, an algorithm process steps, and the initial design concept for the OHP™ disposable, noninvasive sensor.